llpeterson/direct/encoding.md

 by the Manchester encoding in [Figure 3](#encode-all), then both NRZ and NRZI could have been able to transmit twice as many bits in the same time period.

+> The bit rate isn't necessarily less than or equal to the baud
+> rate, as the Manchester encoding suggests.
+If the modulation scheme
+> is able to utilize (and recognize) four different signals, as
+> opposed to just two—e.g., "high" and "low"—then it is possible to
+> encode two bits into each clock interval, resulting in a bit rate
+> that is twice the baud rate.
+Similarly, being able to modulate
+> among eight different signals means being able to transmit three
+> bits per clock interval.

 A final encoding that we consider, called *4B/5B*, attempts to address the inefficiency of the Manchester encoding without suffering from the